Skip to content

 For air-gapped fleets, use the server-hosted install variant documented at linkmesh.io/install instead — agent host only needs to reach the LinkMesh server, not the public internet.

-”Enrollment failed” — invalid token (410 Gone)
+”Enrollment failed” — invalid or used token (401 unauthorized)

 If you didn’t intentionally use it twice, check the audit log — someone or something has already redeemed this token.